faug/meetup/FAUGhosting.md

 * Size: should comfortably seat upwards from 20 people.
 Typically this is an internal cafeteria / lounge room or an auditorium.
 * Location: central, reachable by public transport
 * Overflow capacity is a plus
 * A suitable venue does not have distractions (random people moving in and out) or does not distract others.
-This is relevant when a veneu is in a coworking space or shared office)
+This is relevant when a venue is in a coworking space or shared office)

 ### What to find out about a possible venue?
 * Are there any special arrival instructions?